RRShieldsCutler/biol358-DryLab/README.md

 ```

-NINJA-OPS actually stands for "Ninja Is Not Just Another OTU-picking Solution".
+NINJA-OPS is a self-referencing acronym that stands for "Ninja Is Not Just Another OTU-picking Solution".
 Let's see what options NINJA-OPS has.
 This is another program that's written (mostly) in Python:
 ```sh
 bin/ninja.py -h
 ```